eslint-community/eslint-plugin-es-x/docs/rules/README.md

 ## ES2015

-There are multiple configs which enable all rules in this category: `plugin:es/no-new-in-es2015`, `plugin:es/restrict-to-es3`, and `plugin:es/restrict-to-es5`
+There are multiple configs that enable all rules in this category: `plugin:es/no-new-in-es2015`, `plugin:es/restrict-to-es3`, and `plugin:es/restrict-to-es5`

 | Rule ID | Description |    |
 |:--------|:------------|:--:|